whoisbma/Game-Aesthetics-SP16/class-04-realtime/README.md

 ZZT uses ANSI, an extended version of ASCII, more flexible because of symbols intended for drawing.
 You could even color the background with it.

+ZZT was popular despite its visual simplicity (especially for 1991), largely because of the integration of an object-oriented scripting language called ZZT-OOP.
+ZZT turned into a community that still has activity around it, all because of the level editor.

+Check out an excerpt of Anna Anthropy's [book on ZZT](http://bossfightbooks.com/products/zzt-by-anna-anthropy) [here](http://auntiepixelante.com/?p=2103)

+Also the blog companion piece to the ZZT book, [Unlawful Invisibles](http://unlawfulinvisibles.tumblr.com/).

 #### Raquel Meyers